Skip to Main Content

 Coordination of Care

-The primary care physician (PCP) continues to provide care during the transition to long-term chronic care, and coordinates with the LTC attending physician to ensure continuity of care.
-This includes forwarding all pertinent records to the new PCP when identified and available to consult.
+The primary care physician (PCP) continues to provide care during the transition to long-term care and coordinates with the LTC attending physician or Medical Director to ensure the member’s care continues without delay.

 Long-Term Care for Permanently Institutionalized